 Have you ever been afraid of something – making a decision, taking action, having a hard conversation with someone you love?
 Have you been so afraid you avoided that task for months or years?

 This is what Torrent of Fear is all about.
 That stuck state of intense fear that locks you in place and prevents you from moving forward.

-I designed this quilt in 2012 after spending the entire year of 2011 completely stuck and unable to make a decision about what to do with the Free Motion Quilting Project once the original 365 designs were shared.
+I designed this quilt in 2012 after spending the entire year of 2011 completely stuck and unable to make a decision about what to do with my blog, the Free Motion Quilting Project once the original 365 designs were shared.

 It’s funny now to think about worrying so much about something so simple, but at the time, this was a huge decision.
 I worried that changing the blog would ruin my business and that fear locked me in place for months.

 As I shared in the podcast, this is a lot like treading water and refusing to make a decision which direction to swim in.
 I felt like I was drowning by slow degrees.

 Only a week before the new year, I made a decision to host my first quilt along and committed to it.
 At that point, everything became simple, but I had to seriously hustle to make up for all the time I’d wasted.

 Once I got out of that stuck state and began moving and making decisions, everything changed.
 I could think again!
 I could make decisions again!

 Almost immediately I wanted to make a quilt to showcase how it had felt to be stuck in place by fear.
 Yes, this is a negative quilt, or it’s portraying a negative emotion.
 But in a lot of ways I find this quilt very beautiful and uplifting.

 When I look at it, I stop and mentally check myself – am I in that fear state?
 Am I allowing something small to lock me in place?
 Am I refusing to make a decision about something?